 Denver, Colorado may generally enjoy mild to moderate temperatures all year round, although the chances of the weather peaking 90°F between the summer months of June and August do experience a steady increase.
 During these summer months, your home’s air conditioning unit might struggle along at a glacial pace, unable to keep up with the summer heat and cooling demands.
 If you and your family experience discomfort during those hot summer days, and are unable to sleep peacefully at night due to the air conditioning unit’s inefficiency, it might be time to consider purchasing a replacement.

 However, if you have only just purchased a brand new air conditioning unit, a viable option would be reaching out to a solid, reliable professional service in Denver, such as Summit Heating & AC, and let the seasoned experts inspect and repair your faulty air conditioning unit.
-If you are unsure whether to replace or repair the unit, the very same services would be more than obliged to offer advisory services, and study the air conditioner for a closer examination.
+If you are unsure whether to replace or repair the unit, the very same services would be more than obliged to offer advisory services and study the air conditioner for a closer examination.

 Regardless, there a few key factors and indicators to take note of when observing your air conditioning unit, and deciding whether it ultimately requires to be replaced or not.

-When Your Air Conditioner is More than 10 Years Old
+When Your Air Conditioner Is More Than 10 Years Old

 If you purchased your unit some 10 or so years ago, it would be best to consider a newer model.
 Most manufacturers do not extend company warranties past a handful of years, and neither do they guarantee smooth functioning of the product 15 years down the road.
-Browse through the various energy and cost saving options now readily available on the market, and select an option that can comfortably see you through for the next few years.
+Browse through the various energy and cost-saving options now readily available on the market, and select an option that can comfortably see you through for the next few years.

-Some Rooms are Cooler than Others
+Some Rooms Are Cooler Than Others

 A telltale indicator that your unit might need to be replaced is when certain rooms and areas within your house are cooler than others.
 This could, however, be due to a number of rectifiable reasons such as dust collection onto air filters, or inadequate insulation of the household.
 If the latter holds true, opt for Fiberglass insulation around your building to regulate adequate temperatures within.

-Your Unit is Noisy
+Your Unit Is Noisy

 An obvious sign to be on constant lookout for is noise; if your air conditioning unit wheezes, rattles, and emits strange bumps, you might have to look into how clean the unit’s coiling is, or opt for a newer model that is more appropriately sized to fit your building’s HVAC system.

-Your Bills are Unreasonably High
+Your Bills Are Unreasonably High

-If your household consists of a limited number of individuals – who are barely ever in the premises, and hence not consuming much power – and your energy bills are still off the charts, replace your air conditioning unit immediately.
+If your household consists of a limited number of individuals – who are barely ever on the premises, and hence not consuming much power – and your energy bills are still off the charts, replace your air conditioning unit immediately.
 With the passage of time, and natural wear and tear, your unit might become far less efficient than it once originally was.
 You might also compare consumption levels and billing for previous years to make a more informed decision before purchasing a newer, more efficient model.